akveo/ngx-admin/docs/contents/articles/013-create-new-page/index.md

 ng2-admin uses [Angular 2 Component Router](https://angular.io/docs/ts/latest/guide/router.html) for navigation.

-We strongly recommend to follow pages structure in your application.
+We strongly recommend to follow this page structure in your application.
 If it does not fit your needs please create a GitHub issue and tell us why.
 We would be glad to discuss.